gitlabhq/gitlabhq/doc/integration/oauth_provider.md

 ![authorized_application](img/oauth_provider_authorized_application.png)

-At any time you can revoke access just clicking button "Revoke"
+As you can see we use default scope "api" here which is only scope we have so far.
+At any time you can revoke access just clicking button "Revoke".

 ### OAuth applications in admin area